MARTYR-X-LTD/ZMOK/BUILD.md

 # Windows
+Ignore optional is mandatory.
+Otherwise, node-mac-permissions will give problems.

+‘yarn install --ignore-optional‘

+And then

+‘yarn distW‘

-Just run ‘yarn distW‘ and it will build an installer inside the dist folder.
+It will build a silent installer inside the dist folder.

 # macOS
 run